saikat-says-cool/judgi/MVP_PROGRESS.md

 - [x] **3.1.13 Reduced Line Spacing (Editor):** Adjusted paragraph margins in `src/globals.css` to provide smaller line jumps when pressing Enter in the editor.
 - [x] **3.1.14 AI Response Full Width:** Ensured AI responses in both the main chat and canvas assistant chat span the entire horizontal width for improved readability.
 - [x] **3.1.15 Smaller Chat Font Size:** Reduced the font size for all chat messages and AI responses in both the main chat and canvas assistant chat to `text-sm`.
+- [x] **3.1.16 Refined AI Streaming Display:** Implemented more robust parsing during AI streaming to prevent partial document update tags (like `<DOCUMENT_REPLACE>` or `<DOCUMENT_WRITE>`) and their content from appearing in the chat.
+The "JudgiAI is thinking..." indicator now disappears as soon as the first character of the AI's response is streamed.

 ### 3.2 Bug Fixes (DONE)
 - [x] **3.2.1 Persistent JSX Parsing Errors:** Resolved recurring `Unexpected token Card` errors in `src/components/CanvasAIAssistant.tsx` and `src/pages/ChatPage.tsx` through comprehensive rewrites and rebuilds.